pwa-builder/pwabuilder-blog/src/docs/windows/pwa-api-documentation/pwa-api-documentation.md

   <strong>How To</strong>

   <p>
-    Check out <a href="https://web.dev/async-clipboard/">this tutorial</a> to learn how to use the Async Clipboard API and enable this functionality in your PWA.
+    Check out <a href="https://web.dev/async-clipboard/" target="_blank" rel="noopener">this tutorial</a> to learn how to use the Async Clipboard API and enable this functionality in your PWA.
   </p>
 </div>